 You're halfway through your workout when, all of the sudden, your ears feel plugged.
 You try to pop them, but alas, no luck.

-If you commonly deal with a clogged up ear (or ears) during exercise, it's natural to wonder, why do my ears clog up when I exercise? and think that your workouts may be the culprit.
+If you commonly deal with clogged ear ears during exercise, it's natural to wonder, why do my ears clog up when I exercise? and think that your workouts may be the culprit.
 Or maybe you're sweating directly into your ear canals.

 So, can exercise cause muffled hearing?
-As it turns out, that working out doesn't actually cause this feeling or make it more likely to happen, says Richard Rosenfeld, MD, MPH, chairman and program director of otolaryngology (ENT) at SUNY Downstate.
+As it turns out, the workout doesn't actually cause this feeling or make it more likely to happen, says Richard Rosenfeld, MD, MPH, distinguished professor and past chair and program director of otolaryngology (ENT) at SUNY Downstate.

 Video of the Day